Southclaws/fault/README.md

     return fault.Wrap(err,
-        fctx.With(ctx), // decorate the error with key-value metadata from context ftag.With(ftag.NotFound), // categorise the error as a "not found" fdesc.With("failed to do something", "There was a technical error while retrieving your account"), // provide an end-user message
+        fctx.With(ctx), // decorate the error with key-value metadata from context ftag.With(ftag.NotFound), // categorise the error as a "not found" fmsg.With("failed to do something", "There was a technical error while retrieving your account"), // provide an end-user message
     )
 }
 ```